The Shopper, Week 2

 Giving as good as it gets

 Welcome to the holiday season — and to the Seven Days holiday guide to gifts.
-Every Wednesday through December 21, we’re offering ideas for just about everyone on your list.
+Every Wednesday during the holidays, we’re offering ideas for just about everyone on your list.
 For greater variety, a different writer weighs in each week: same set of recipients, unique presents of mind.
 (Note: Some of these recipients may be figments of our imaginations.)

 And what do we want this year?
 Just for you to shop local, please and thank you.

 Pops is a born tinkerer, and he holds his own in the kitchen, too.
 He was born to be a homebrewer.
 Vermont Homebrew Supply in Winooski can hook him up with everything he needs to turn his house into a brewery, from the hardware to the hops.
 Their basic brewing kit has all the specialized equipment he needs to get started; he’ll have a tasty IPA to call his own within weeks. $84.95.

 Vermont Homebrew Supply, Winooski, 655-2070. vermonthomebrew.com

 This poor kid is still distraught over the National Hockey League lockout.
 His Bruins gear is collecting dust, and Tyler Seguin’s goals (and Milan Lucic’s brawls) are distant memories.
 While labor unrest will likely mean the cancellation of this year’s NHL schedule, at least we’ve got the University of Vermont men’s hockey team to pick up the slack.
 The Catamounts have 12 home games left this season; I’m bringing Li’l Bro to see UVM take on top-ranked Boston College on March 8. $15 for children 17 and under, $20 for adults.

 UVM men’s hockey tickets, 656-4410. uvmtickets.com